 In many cases there are.
 Your bank is a great place to start.
 There are innovative programs out there offered by banks that serve as alternatives to traditional loans, while at the same time providing you with much-needed funding.
 Everyone always talks about how banks aren’t lending and the online lenders are the only way to go; however, banks have and are adapting to fill the gaps.

-One option is accounts receivable purchase.
+One option is Accounts Receivable Purchase Solution.
 This is where you sell your invoices to the bank and receive the majority of the invoice amount in advance while waiting for your customer to pay the invoice, which usually takes 30, 60, 90 or more days.
 This is a more structured and cost-effective way to obtain the working capital you need.
 Once the invoice has been repaid by the customer, the bank deducts a small fee and remits the balance to you.
 There are no long-term contracts, no daily debits on your bank account, and no hidden fees.
-Accounts receivable purchase even provides free customer credit checks, to help ensure your invoices get paid.
+Accounts Receivable Purchase Solution even provides free customer credit checks, to help ensure your invoices get paid.

 Does entering into a merchant cash advance loan or online short-term loan violate or jeopardize your existing relationship with your bank?